yonghoow/firstsfc/README.md

 # firstsfc

-We stop at Vue Provide/Inject.
+We stop at Vue Routing.

 This template should help get you started developing with Vue 3 in Vite.